kolyjjj/simple-es6-skeleton/src/arrow_function/README.md

 var f = ([a, b] = [1, 2], {x: c} = {x: a + b}) => a + b + c;
 f();  // 6
 ```
+## lambda function
+A lambda function is a function that you can write inline your source code, usually to pass in to another function

+## yield
+the `yield` cannot be used inside an arrow function